morriszdweck/mllm-3/README.md

 # mllm-3

-Introducing the next generation of MLLM models by the mincoffical Team.
+Introducing the next generation of MLLM models by Mincoffical AI.
-With a new expanded corpus for more general things.
+With a new expanded corpus for more general things, like phrases, instead of just raw data- making it more unique

 P= Pages of data